 “For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of man also be ashamed, when he comes in the glory of his Father with the holy angels.”
 (Mk 8:38, RSV)

 By Baptism and Confirmation, by your love of Jesus and obedience to his commands, by your grounding in, and fidelity to, the teaching of the Church, you have entered through the gate that shepherds go through.
 You have the potential to be one of them.
 Develop that potential.
 A shepherd “leads them out” and “goes before them.”
-He is a leader.
-He walks in front.
+He is a guide, one who shows the way, one who walks in front.
 He starts things going where there is a need.